The Questions to Ask When Viewing a House

 Are there any upcoming development plans that might affect your decision?
 By delving into these aspects, you’ll gain a clearer picture of the lifestyle the area offers.

 One of the main reasons people move home is because they run out of space.
-If this is the case be alert to the amount of storage in the property, if it looks limited is there room for you to add some additional storage?
-Perhaps the sellers are moving for personal reasons and might be interested in negotiating to accommodate a fast sale.
+If this is true, pay attention to the storage in the property.
+If it seems limited, is there space to add more storage?
+Perhaps the sellers are moving for personal reasons and might be interested in a fast sale.

 Perhaps the seller has lived there for a number of years, loves their home but needs to downsize.
 If this is the case then who they sell to might be important, so being charming about their home could go in your favour.